dafp-link/fedtest/Readme.md

-Web page with responsive layout - made with HTML5, CSS3, jQuery, Bootstrap, SASS, JSON SASS files compiled with GruntJS
+Web page with responsive layout - made with HTML5, CSS3, jQuery, Bootstrap, SASS, JSON.

+SASS files compiled with GruntJS.

 Author: D Ford.

 -Loads remote image files (URLs are listed in a local JSON file) and appends them to the index page dynamically.